hjklearn/Rail-Defect-Detection/README.md

 # Citation

-If you use CEKD in your academic work, please cite:
+If you use FHENet in your academic work, please cite:

     @article{zhou2023fhenet,
       title={FHENet: Lightweight Feature Hierarchical Exploration Network for Real-Time Rail Surface Defect Inspection in RGB-D Images},